statisTicker

 $0

-TAB 02 // INVESTMENT TEAM WORKFLOW
+TAB 03 // INVESTMENT TEAM WORKFLOW

 Dynamic Rule Ingestion & Policy Generation

 Paste or edit a Client Investment Policy Statement.
 The parser extracts structured execution boundaries that the arbitration engine in Tab 01 enforces against every order.
-The output JSON is the same object the gate evaluates — there is no separate hardcoded rule list.
+The output JSON is the same object the gate evaluates, there is no separate hardcoded rule list.

 Load Sample IPS

-Parser Mode
+LLM Parser

 Raw Input: Investment Policy Statement